 Mercy Corps has been working in Syria since 2008, delivering emergency assistance and support both before and during the ongoing crisis.
 In 2019, our work reached 1.4 million people across the country.

 What started in 2011 as peaceful anti-government protests has since turned into the most violent conflict since WWII.
 With a pre-war population of 22 million people, an overwhelming majority of Syrians have been affected by years of violence, displacement, suffering and loss.
 About six out of every 10 people in Syria — 11.1 million in total — are in urgent need of humanitarian assistance.
 Over 40 per cent of them are children under 18.

-Since the conflict began, nearly 12 million people have been forced to flee their homes to escape the violence, with almost half seeking refuge in neighbouring countries, including Jordan and Lebanon.
-6.2 million people are internally displaced.
+More than 12 million people have been forced to flee their homes since the conflict began, with almost half seeking refuge in neighbouring countries, including Jordan and Lebanon.
+An estimated 6.6 million people are internally displaced.
 In early 2020, hostilities in the northwest displaced more than 950,000 people — the largest displacement since the conflict began almost ten years ago.

-Discover more about Mercy Corps' work with Syrian youth and the impact of the Syrian crisis on adolescents in our report Adolescence Lost.
+Discover more about our work with Syrian youth and the impact of the Syrian crisis on adolescents in our report Adolescence Lost.

 We help local economies by supporting small businesses with skills training and cash grants, and provide employment and entrepreneurship opportunities, especially to youth, through tailored vocational training and apprenticeships.